Hardhat-Hardcore/AR-Factory/README.md

 `npx hardhat run --network ropsten scripts/00_deploy.js`

-Their address will be stored in json format in `scripts/build`.
+Their address will be stored in json format in `build/` folder.

 3. To enroll user to supplier or anchor role, run: